jamesmcgill/boost-spirit-wavefront-obj/README.md

 Includes GTest powered unit tests

 ## Building:
 + Install Boost on your system
+e.g. `vcpkg install boost`
+or
+`sudo apt-get install libboost-all-dev`
-+ On Windows run the provided build.bat file
++ On Windows run the provided `build.bat` file
+   Note: the file `build-generate.bat` currently contains a hardcoded path: `set VCPKG_PATH="S:\tools\vcpkg\\"`
+   Either change the path to point to your vcpkg installation or remove usages of the path if not using vcpkg.

 + Or type the following commands:
    `mkdir build && cd build`